vudayani/spring-mcp-examples/github-lens/blog_v3.md

   }
 }
 ```

+This tells the MCP client how to start the GitHub MCP server using npx, along with the required authentication details.

 **Environment Variables:** The `GITHUB_PERSONAL_ACCESS_TOKEN` is required to authenticate and interact with Github APIs.
 You can choose one of the following methods to set the environment variable: